Distinguished Traveller Terms & Conditions

 All aspects of the booking process and the booking and delivery of the holiday are based upon the following terms and conditions.

-These terms and conditions set out the terms on which Distinguished Traveller Limited (“Distinguished Traveller”, “we”, “us” or “our”) provides travel arrangements through our website (www.distinguishedtraveller.com), as well as over the telephone, known collectively, the “Services”).
+These terms and conditions set out the terms on which Distinguished Traveller Limited (“Distinguished Traveller”, “we”, “us” or “our”) provides travel arrangements through our website (www.distinguishedtraveller.com), as well as over the telephone and via electronic communications, known collectively, the “Services”).

 Each of the paragraphs of these Terms and Conditions operates separately.
 If any court or any other relevant authority decides that any of these paragraphs are unlawful or unenforceable, the remaining paragraphs will remain in full force and effect.

 2.1 Your booking and your contract is with Distinguished Traveller.
 Your booking may also be subject to the terms and conditions of the suppliers, a copy of which is available from us upon request.

 2.2 The lead name on the booking will be the person responsible for the booking and payment of the full price (the “lead name”).
 The lead name shall also be responsible for making any amendment and cancellation requests, and the payment of any charges in relation to such requests, in accordance with these Terms and Conditions.
 The Lead name also confirms that the details provided for all other parties to the booking are full and accurate, that those other parties agree to be bound by these Terms and Conditions and that the Lead name has the authority to accept and does accept these Terms and Conditions on behalf of all persons in the booking.

 2.3 A contract will only come into existence between us when you have paid the price payable on booking and we have issued our booking confirmation to you.
 You acknowledge that by booking with us, you will be under an obligation to pay for the holiday booked by you.